-- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures as directed by the DSL and leadership team, to ensure that the setting's IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering and monitoring procedures are applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Ensure that our filtering and monitoring systems are applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team - Ensure appropriate access and technical support is given to the DSL (and/or deputy) to our filtering and monitoring systems, to enable them to take appropriate safeguarding action if/when required.
+- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures as directed by the DSL and leadership team (such as password settings as detailed in the Staff ICT AUP) to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Ensure that our monitoring systems are applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team - Ensure appropriate access and technical support is given to the DSL (and deputy) to our filtering and monitoring systems, to enable them to take appropriate safeguarding action if/when required.